koush/quack/README.md

-Rewritten version of Square's duktape-android.
+Forked Square's duktape-android and then totally rewritten, so those docs will not apply.
 Look at the tests.
 Docs coming soon.